top of page

 solo travel women lotzacurls photography loneliness

-I tend to be pretty all over the place with my schedule; some days are filled from sunrise to sunset, others are a blank slate.
+I tend to be all over the place with my schedule; some days are filled from sunrise to sunset, others are a blank slate.
 If you enjoy routines, find out when breakfast is served and plan your morning around it.
-Sign up for day tours with your hostel - surprisingly, they’re usually a ton of fun!
+Sign up for day tours with your hostel - they’re usually a ton of fun!
 Visit the same spots every day: the same café, the same food vendor, the same trattoria for lunch.
-Learn people’s names - locals will recognize you and you’ll enjoy those bits of familiarity.
-Leave room for spontaneity, but little routines will make foreign travel feel less foreign without taking away from its cultural benefits.
+Learn people’s names - locals will recognise you and you’ll enjoy those bits of familiarity.

 Stay open and approach others

-Traveling alone makes you more approachable.
-Remember that there are countless others in the same situation; you’re not the only one who might feel like a fish out of water.
-I've seldom jumped into a giggling gaggle of girls, but I have plopped myself down next to countless other solo backpackers.
+Travelling alone makes you more approachable.
+Remember that there are countless others in your situation; you’re not the only one who feels like a fish out of water.
+I've seldom jumped into a giggling gaggle of girls, but I have plopped myself down next to other solo backpackers.
 So at breakfast, sit down next to that friendly face and ask them about the coffee.
 Or the local bus system.
 Or the book sitting in front of them.
 Whatever.

 So don’t take any of it too seriously.
 There are many lovely people out there that, for some reason or another, you just won't jive with or will simply never have the time to get to know.